-Implementers may secure elements of their individual deployments, however they are unlikely to mitigate the full range of security risks introduced in smart places without using appropriate defence-in-depth and secure-by-design approaches.
+Implementers may secure elements of their individual deployments, however they are unlikely to mitigate the full range of security risks introduced in smart places without application of defence-in-depth measures, as well as the use of Secure by Design and Secure by Default principles and practices.
 Below are some of the key security risks that should be considered by implementers.